How to Apply

 You must provide at least two letters of recommendation, and you may provide a third letter of recommendation if you so choose.
 The Admissions Committee expects letters to be academic or professional in nature and strongly encourages any applicant currently or recently enrolled in an academic program to submit at least one letter from a faculty member who has taught the applicant in a traditional classroom setting.
 Personal letters of recommendation, such as those from friends or family members, are strongly discouraged.

-Letters of recommendation must be sent to LSAC by the recommenders themselves.
-You must then access your LSAC account and assign your letters of recommendation to the law schools to which you are applying.
+Letters of recommendation must be sent to LSAC directly by your recommenders.
+You must then access your LSAC account and assign letters of recommendation to Brandeis Law.
 Letters of recommendation received via any other means will not be accepted.

 Personal Statement